Presentation

 Following an impact assessment, the European Commission decided in July 2016 to prepare a legislative proposal for co-decision between the European Council and the European Parliament with a view to creating a program under Article 185 of the TFEU, in accordance with the wishes of the participating countries.
 The decision, taken on July 4, 2017, establishes the allocation of no more than 220 million euros of contribution under the H2020 Framework Program to projects with varying levels of technological readiness that meet the objectives set out in the Strategic Agenda for Research and Innovation, in addition to support for the implementation structure.
 This contribution will be granted over 10 years (between 2018 and 2028) and includes an indicative global sum of 440 million euros.
 The participating countries are Algeria, Cyprus, Croatia, Egypt, France, Germany, Greece, Israel, Italy, Jordan, Lebanon, Luxembourg, Malta, Morocco, Portugal, Slovenia, Spain, Tunisia and Turkey.

-The execution structure takes the form of a foundation under Spanish law.
-Established on June 19, 2017, the foundation operates in Barcelona, in connection with the Union for the Mediterranean, based in that city.
-The decision to locate the headquarters of the PRIMA Foundation in this way is based on the desire of the participating countries to foster synergies relevant to the Euro-Mediterranean region with that organization, and vice versa.
+The implementing structure takes the form of a foundation under Spanish law.
+Established on June 19, 2017, the foundation operates in Barcelona, in conjunction with the Union for the Mediterranean, based in that city.
+The decision to locate the PRIMA Foundation's headquarters in this way is due to the desire of the participating countries to foster synergies of importance for the Euro-Mediterranean region with that organization, and vice versa.

 Strategic Agenda for Research and Innovation (2018 - 2028)